iconclass/server/src/help/search.md

 #### Christ healing lepers

 Often research in iconography follows a meandering pattern of going back and forth between your queries and new directions suggested by the images you retrieve with your searches.
-The Iconclass browser aims to support this meandering pattern to a certain extent, allowing you to follow hunches and side paths, which hopefully help you to discover new information.
-The journey can start with a very simple search, for example to find the concept with which to classify this mosaic scene at Monreale cathedral.
+The Iconclass browser aims to support this meandering pattern to a certain extent, allowing you to follow hunches and side paths, which could help you to discover information that is new and useful to you.
+A journey can start with a very simple search, for example to find the concept with which to classify this mosaic scene at Monreale cathedral.

 {{% aimg search004 %}}

 Even if you are not very familiar with biblical iconography you will recognize this scene as one where Christ is addressing or blessing a group of men.
 They are dressed in loincloths and covered by spots on their torso and legs.
 Some are stretching their hands towards Christ.
-We can identify them as the __ten lepers__ who are healed by Christ according to Luke 17:11-19, but it is not easy to determine whether this identification _precedes_ or _follows_ the realization that the spots on their bodies are signs of their leprosy and that the group consists of exactly _ten_ men.
+We can identify them as the __ten lepers__ who are healed by Christ, according to Luke 17:11-19, but it is not easy to determine whether this identification _precedes_ or _follows_ the realization that the spots on their bodies are signs of their leprosy and that the group consists of exactly _ten_ men.
 As is so often the case, our awareness of the _meaning_ of an iconographic detail actually _leads_ our eyes, blurring the chronology of our iconographic interpretations.
-Fortunately, we are not dealing here with the psychology of vision or the theory of iconographic analysis, but with the simpler task of finding a fitting concept for this scene.
+Fortunately, we are not dealing here with the psychology of vision or the theory of iconographic analysis, but with the simpler task of finding a fitting Iconclass concept for this scene.

           {{% aimg 73c452 %}}